If you’re creating art in a digital medium, having a digital drawing app is a must.

 Simple in its presentation, you'll find tools at the top left and right and a single toolbar on the left-hand side.
 This makes it feel clean, organized, and user-friendly.

 All of the tools you’d expect from vector-based programs are there, such as the Pen Tool and Node Tool, without having to worry about how to use advanced features.
-If you ever get stuck, you can press and hold any tool to learn more about it or even take a quick in-app tutorial.
+You also have the option to draw your paths with the Pencil Tool, and then double tap to edit your points later.

 In Curve, all your artboards have their own set of layers that will change as you choose new active artboards, which adds to its exceptional functionality.
 It also comes loaded with thousands of design templates, icons, and a free photo library.